gilch/hissp/docs/lissp_quickstart.rst

-   _#"Imports partial and reduce; star imports from operator and itertools; defines the en-group utilities; and imports a copy of hissp.basic.._macro_ (if available).
+   _#"Imports partial and reduce; star imports from operator and itertools; defines the en- group utilities; and imports a copy of hissp.basic.._macro_ (if available).
 Usually the first form in a file, because it overwrites _macro_, but completely optional.
    "